 The expert stakeholder group shall elect a Chair from among its members.
 The position of Chair shall be held for a period of two years.
 The European Parliament may invite the Chair of the expert stakeholder group to make a statement before it and answer any questions from its members whenever so requested.
 (AM 348 Delli et al)

-2. The Commission Where necessary, ESMA shall be empowered to adopt delegated acts in accordance with Article 50 develop draft regulatory technical standards to specify the quality and the substance of the core market data, and the quality of the transmission protocol, (AM 60 Hübner; AM 349 Beer et al) and measures to address erroneous trade reporting and enforcement standards in relation to data quality.
+2. The Commission Where necessary, ESMA shall be empowered to adopt delegated acts in accordance with Article 50 develop draft regulatory technical standards to specify, where necessary, the quality and the substance of the core market data, and the quality of the transmission protocol, (AM 60 Hübner; AM 349 Beer et al) and measures to address erroneous trade reporting and enforcement standards in relation to data quality.
 (AM 350 Ferber)

 Those delegated acts draft regulatory technical standards shall in particular specify all of the following: (AM 61 Hübner; AM 351 Beer et al)

-(a) the market data, contributors need to provide to the CTP in order to produce the core market data needed for the CTP to be operational, including the substance and the format of those market data, in accordance with prevailing industry standards and practices; (AM 62 Hübner)
+(a) the content and the format of the core market data fields and the regulatory data fields, the market data, contributors need to provide to the CTP in order to produce the core market data needed for the CTP to be operational, including the substance and the format of those market data, in accordance with prevailing industry standards and practices; (AM 62 Hübner)

-(b) what constitutes core market data referred to in Article 2(1)(36b) and the regulatory data referred to in Article 2(1)(36c).;
+(b) any data fields required to be contributed to and by the CTP in addition to what constitutes core market data referred to in Article 2(1)(36b) and the regulatory data referred to in Article 2(1)(36c).;

 (ba) what constitutes the transmission of data “as close to real time as technically possible”.
 (AM 352 Delli et al)